bcpxqz/node-hbase-docs/src/md/api/scanner.md

 ## Using the Stream Readable API

-The Stream Readable API is a scallable solution to throttle the iteratation of large volumes of data.
+The Stream Readable API is a scalable solution to throttle the iteration of large volumes of data.
 By large, we mean a volume exceeding the memory capacity of the node hosting the process.

 ```javascript
 const scanner = client